A gold medal in forest destruction?

 Nissin is the inventor and leading brand of instant ramen noodles in Japan.
 Nissin’s lack of transparency around their supply chain only increases the risk that Conflict Palm Oil is in their products.

 But thanks to RAN’s Japan team we’ve seen some progress from Nissin, which has started to commit to stricter ’No Deforestation’ policies, which include Nissin’s promise to clean up its supply chain by cutting off palm oil suppliers that abuse human rights.
 We will continue to pressure Nissin to become a leader in forest protection.

 Mizuho, SMBC — bankrolling forest destruction and climate disaster.

-The Japanese megabanks Mizuho and SMBC are gold sponsors for the Tokyo Olympics.
-But they are bound to score last when it comes to their climate and forest footprints.
+The Japanese megabanks Mizuho and SMBC were gold sponsors for the Tokyo Olympics.
+But they were, and still are, bound to score last when it comes to their climate and forest footprints.

 Both are financing fossil fuel projects like massive coal plants in Southeast Asia, while also bankrolling problematic palm oil and pulpwood plantations in Indonesia.
 Pretty unworthy for sponsors of “the greenest Games ever!”

 RAN has been highlighting the connection between bad banks, climate chaos and forest destruction for years — and we’re finally seeing these banks make commitments that could transform their business model.
 But we’ll keep up the pressure until these banks turn off the faucet of money to dirty fossil fuels and forest-destroying companies.

 Over the past couple of years, RAN and our partners have filed grievances with Tokyo 2020’s organizing committee, revealed Korindo’s dark deeds through countless investigations and case studies on the ground in Indonesia, and held many many meetings with executives from Japanese banks and brands.

 Our efforts are bearing fruit, as we see small but important progress on the collective commitment to keep forests standing.